rgommezz/react-native-scroll-bottom-sheet/README.md

 ## Features
 - **:electron: Virtualisation support**: `FlatList` and `SectionList` components are 1st class citizens, as well as `ScrollView`
 - **:fire: Peformant**: runs at 60 FPS even on low grade Android devices
+- **:white_check_mark: Horizontal mode**: allows for nice implementation of Google or Apple Maps bottom sheets types, where you have several horizontal lists embedded
+- **:gear: Minimalistic**: exposes a set of fundamental props to easily control its behaviour
+- **:point_down: Support for interruptions**: animations can be interrupted anytime smoothly without sudden jumps
+- **:sunglasses: Imperative snapping**: for cases where you need to close the bottom sheet by pressing an external touchable
+- **:rocket: Animate all the things**: you can animate other elements on the screen based on the bottom sheet position
 - **:muscle: No native dependencies**: fully implemented in JS land, thanks to the powerful [Gesture Handler](https://github.com/software-mansion/react-native-gesture-handler) and [Reanimated](https://github.com/software-mansion/react-native-reanimated) libraries
-- **:white_check_mark: Horizontal mode**: allows for nice implementation of Google or Apple Maps bottom sheets types, where you have several horizontal lists embedded (i.e show recommended places).
-Take a look at one of the examples where that concept is illustrated
 - **:iphone: Expo compatible**: no need to eject to enjoy this component!
-- **:gear: Minimalistic**: exposes a set of fundamental props to control its behaviour
-- **:point_down: Support for interruptions**: animations can be interrupted anytime without any sudden jumps on the component position
-- **:sunglasses: Imperative snapping**: for cases where you need to close the bottom sheet by pressing an external touchable
-- **:rocket: Animate all the things**: you can animate other elements on the screen based on the bottom sheet position.
-See the examples attached
 - **:hammer_and_wrench: TS definitions**: For those of you like me who can't look back to start a project in plain JS

 ## Installation